yafshar/UMUQ/src/numerics/multimin/README.md

 Contents
 ----------------

-It should contain the follwing following files:
+It should contain the following files:

 -----------------------------------
     multimin_function.hpp